-ChefSecret: If you don’t have a melon baller, cut the watermelon into 1-inch cubes.
-Quip of the Day: Q. Why is there a ring of salt around the rim of a margarita glass?
-A. To keep the spirits from escaping. ------------------------------------------ Do you have a question or comment?
+ChefSecret: The ginger simple syrup can be made up to 1 month ahead and refrigerated in an airtight container.
+Quip of the Day: A man walks into a bar and orders a drink.
+A minute later he hears, “You look amazing.
+Have you lost weight?”
+He looks around, but there’s no one nearby.
+Again, a minute later, he hears, “You know, you don’t look a day over 30.”
+Looks around again, no one but him and the bartender, so he asks, “Did you hear that?”
+The bartender says, “It’s the peanuts.
+They’re complimentary.” ------------------------------------------- Do you have a question or comment?
 Send your thoughts to [email protected].
 All recipes and cooking tips are posted on our website https://www.perspectives-la.com/covid-19-survival-guide. ------------------------------------------- To you and everyone dear to you, be strong, positive, stay well, stay safe and be kind.
-Take a breath and count your blessings, and if you have a little extra to share with others, please consider donating to Feeding America, Tunnel to Towers, Union Rescue Mission and/or American Red Cross. #Cocktail #HappyHour #EndOfSummerGrilledWatermelonMargarita #Tequila #PatronCitronge #Tajin #Watermelon #SummertimeHappyHour #Cheers #2024Recipes #URM #T2T #FeedingAmerica #RedCross #PerspectivesTheConsultingGroup ©PERSPECTIVES/The Consulting Group, LLC, 2024
+Take a breath and count your blessings, and if you have a little extra to share with others, please consider donating to Feeding America, Tunnel to Towers, Union Rescue Mission and/or American Red Cross. #Cocktail #GingerLemonElixir #GingerSimpleSyrup #Ginger #Lemon #Vodka #HappyHour2025 #Cheers #Recipes2025 #URM #T2T #FeedingAmerica #RedCross #SamaritansPurse #PerspectivesTheConsultingGroup ©PERSPECTIVES/The Consulting Group, LLC, 2025

 0 Comments